danjulio/lepton/ESP32/tCam-Mini/readme.md

 ### Firmware
 The "Firmware" directory contains a V4.0.2 Espressif ESP32 IDF project for tCam-Mini.
 You should be able to build and load it into a camera using the IDF commands (I still use "make program monitor").
 There are also a set of precompiled binaries in the "precompiled" sub-directory.
 You can use the Espressif tool and instructions found in the "programming" directory in parallel to this one to load those into a camera without having to build the project.

+Note: The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well.

 ### Hardware
 The "Hardware" directory contains PCB gerbers, stencil gerbers, a BOM and a schematic PDF.
 These can be used to build a tCam-Mini on the PCB I designed.
 See below for instructions on building one from commonly available development boards.